Search Our Knowledge Base

 Once inside your environment, malicious code can enter network drives and propagate.
 Malicious code can also cause network and mail server overload by sending email messages; stealing data and passwords; deleting document files, email files or passwords; and even reformatting hard drives.

-Malicious Code can give a user remote access to a computer.
+Malicious code can give a user remote access to a computer.
 This is known as an application backdoor.
 Backdoors may be created with malicious intent, to gain access to confidential company or customer information.
 But they can also be created by a programmer who wants quick access to an application for troubleshooting purposes.
 They can even be created inadvertently through programming errors.
-Regardless of their origin, all backdoors and Malicious Code can become a security threat if they are found and exploited by hackers or unauthorized users.
-As applications today tend to be built more and more often with reusable components from a variety of sources with varying levels of security, Malicious Code can pose a significant operational risk to the enterprise.
-That's why so many enterprises today are turning to Veracode to secure their applications.
+Regardless of their origin, all backdoors and malicious code can become a security threat if they are found and exploited by hackers or unauthorized users.
+As applications today tend to be built more and more often with reusable components from a variety of sources with varying levels of security, malicious code can pose a significant operational risk to the enterprise.

 How to Avoid Malicious Code

-One way to avoid Malicious Code in your applications is to add static analysis (also called “white-box” testing) to your software development lifecycle.
-Review your code for the presence of Malicious Code.
+One way to avoid malicious code in your applications is to add static analysis (also called “white-box” testing) to your software development lifecycle to review your code for the presence of malicious code.
 Veracode’s static code analysis looks at applications in non-runtime environment.
-This method of security testing has distinct advantages in that it can evaluate both web and non-web applications and through advanced modeling, can detect Malicious Code in the software’s inputs and outputs that cannot be seen through other testing methodologies.
+This method of security testing has distinct advantages in that it can evaluate both web and non-web applications and, through advanced modeling, can detect malicious code in the software’s inputs and outputs that cannot be seen through other testing methodologies.